FEASTIVAL is an exciting annual event that benefits the Philadelphia Fringe Festival. This modern-day bacchanalia is a feast for all five senses.

-FEASTIVAL is an annual event that directly benefits the Philadelphia’s FringeArts festival.
-Tickets can be purchased on the official website.
-We received complimentary tickets to facilitate our coverage of the event.
+FEASTIVAL is an annual event that directly benefits the Philadelphia’s FringeArts Festival.
+Although tickets can be purchased on the official website we received complimentary tickets to facilitate our coverage of the event.

 We update our articles regularly.
 Some updates are major while others are minor link changes and spelling corrections.
 Let us know if you see anything that needs to be updated in this article.